Mio-Atse/object_detection_training_yolov4mini/README.md

 In this repository, we are going o learn how to train model on yolov4mini for your own objects from video file.
-## Creating envorinment in Anaconda (Optional)
+## Creating environment in Anaconda (Optional)

-I recommend using envorinment for libraries.
+I recommend using environment for libraries.
 Go to https://www.anaconda.com/ and downloand Anaconda Navigator After setup, run Anaconda Navigator

 On Anaconda Navigator, go to Environments tab.